Mike & Kathy Yager "Young Love" (197--?) (LP)

 Bobby Yates "Have You Ever Really Listened (To A Hank Williams Song)?"
 (Lucky Lady Records, 1989) (LP)

 More Hank-alicious hard country from this Punta Gorda, Florida honkytonker.
 Yates, whose day job was as a land surveyor in the Florida Everglades, is backed by the same crew of Drifting Cowboys alums: Don Helms, and Jerry Rivers, as well as old-timer Bob McNett and several A-list Nashville studio cats.
 This album is a collection of singles recorded at Young'Uns Studio in Nashville and previously released between 1985-87 on various NSD labels.
 Lucky Lady seems to have been an offshoot of the German collector label, Binge Discs, which specializes in classic hard-country, both vintage and new.

 Yellow Hand "Yellow Hand" (Capitol, 1969)

 After the fabled supergroup Buffalo Springfield imploded, some clever record execs found a way to recycle a few songs left over from the uncut sessions-that-might-have-been.
-This hastily-concieved studio band got to record six unused offerings by Stephen Stills and Neil Young, and fans of early country-rock might find the familiar airy harmonies and folk-soul arrangements comforting.
-One bandmember, teenaged guitarist Pat Flynn, later helped co-found the pioneering acoustic group, New Grass Revival, which helped open up bluegrass music to the hip and happening new, rock-friendly sounds of the '60s and '70s.
+This hastily-concieved studio band got to record six unused offerings by Stephen Stills and Neil Young, and fans of early country-rock might find the familiar, airy harmonies and folk-soul arrangements comforting.
+One bandmember, teenaged guitarist Pat Flynn, later co-founded the pioneering acoustic group, New Grass Revival, which helped open up bluegrass music to the hip and happening new, rock-friendly sounds of the '60s and '70s.
 This wasn't a game-changing record, but it fits nicely into the whole Poco/Eagles/Ozark Mountain Daredevils side of things.